How to Write a Mission Statement

 To transform the world into a healthy, sustainable & equitable place for the next seven generations

-Look at the powerful words and meaning they’ve managed to pack into one small statement: transform, sustainable, equitable.
+Look at the powerful words and meanings they’ve managed to pack into one small statement: transform, sustainable, equitable.

 Once you have completed the process and have a mission statement, celebrate and share it with everyone in the company, and then plan a strategy to roll it out in all of your communications and operations.